Leolelion2112/Fight-Styles-GitHub/logs.md

 - A lot of code...
 - Cool mod banner in Mods tab when in main page

-If you want a Forge 1.20.6 release, let me know.
+I also added a 1.20.1 Forge release for certain reason, sadly no 1.20.6 forge.

 Leolelion